3qnexx/nexxPLAY-Flutter/README.md

    Ensure that you have the AndroidX AppCompat dependency, a transitive or a direct one (` implementation "androidx.appcompat:appcompat:1.4.0"`).
 Refer to `example/android/app/build.gradle`, `example/android/app/src/main/res/values/styles.xml` and `example/android/app/src/main/res/values-night/styles.xml` for more details.

-5. [OPTIONAL] If you need ChromeCast covered by nexxPLAY, then follow the documentation [here]( ) with an exception of native code part: to enable CastContext passing to native player, pass `'enableChromeCast': false,` to `NexxPlayEnvironment` constructor's `Map` argument.

-6. Lastly, there is a set of things to be done from the Flutter PoV for proper fullscreen and PiP support.
+5. Lastly, there is a set of things to be done from the Flutter PoV for proper fullscreen and PiP support.
 Example app's `main.dart` file contains all the documentation necessary for that.

 `INTEGRATION_GUIDE` markers were placed all over the documentation for navigation to make the integration process easier.